 If you want to register as a sole trader, you will need to complete a registration form via HMRC.
 This is so they are aware of your new business and expect a tax return from your earnings each year.

-A self-assessment tax return is used to inform HMRC of a business partner or a sole trader's annual income regarding tax and national insurance liabilities.
+A self-assessment tax return is used to inform HMRC of an individuals or a sole trader's annual income regarding tax and national insurance liabilities.
 This form needs to be filled out and completed online, then submitted to HMRC before January 31st each year.
-To do this, you must fill out an SA100 form that takes into account other incomes such as from property, as well as the money that has been earned through working hard.
+To do this, you must fill out an SA100 form that considers other income such as from property, investments, as well as the money that has been earned through running a business.

-Being sole traders means that you are responsible for informing HMRC of your annual income every tax year.
+Being a sole trader means that you are responsible for informing HMRC of your annual income every tax year.
 While standard employees get their national insurance and tax calculated for them, self-employed workers must complete a self-assessment every tax year so that HMRC can be informed and collect this owed money.

 If you have earned less than £1,000, you may be exempt from this form, but it is worth checking out.

 Here is a step-by-step guide in how to fill out your self-assessment tax return for and how to file it before the deadline of the tax year ends:

 The answer to this question is in short, maybe.
-If you earn over £85,000 each year in your annual turnover, you need to register for VAT.
+If you earn over £85,000 each year in annual turnover, you need to register for VAT.

-If your business sells to other VAT-registered business then you can register voluntarily.
+If your business sells to other VAT-registered businesses, then you can register voluntarily.
 This can be a great way to reclaim any VAT that has been added within a sale.
 This is only if it suits your business and will not be suitable for everyone.